A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 Influence_i = WCUG_all − WCUG_{−i}

-Positive Influence_i → image i amplifies worst-case bias
+Positive Influence_i means image i amplifies worst-case bias.
+Negative Influence_i means image i mitigates worst-case bias.

 Full Shapley values over 2,658 images would require 2^2,658 model retrainings, which is computationally intractable.
 The Leave-One-Out (LOO) approximation is tractable and well-grounded: it is a first-order approximation of the Shapley value, and provides the directional information needed for practical data curation decisions.
-I was careful throughout to call this "LOO approximation of Shapley values" rather than "Shapley values," because the distinction is real and the honest framing matters.
-The novelty here is not the existence of influence functions (those are Koh and Liang's contribution) but their first application to worst-case fairness certification in medical AI.
+I was careful throughout to call this "LOO approximation of Shapley values" rather than "Shapley values," because the distinction is real.
+The novelty here is not the existence of influence functions (Koh and Liang's contribution) but their first application to worst-case fairness certification in medical AI.

 Computing 200 LOO models, each trained on 2,657 images with one excluded, running for 20 epochs each on Kaggle's GPU infrastructure, took approximately 50 hours of compute time across several overnight batches.
-Alex helped monitor these runs and log results to a tracking spreadsheet, restarting failed batches and organizing output.
-The actual code, model architecture, and analysis were mine.
+Alex and Kris helped monitor these runs and log results to a tracking spreadsheet, restarting failed batches and organizing output.
+The analytical code, model architecture, and interpretation were mine.

-The influence score distribution across 200 sampled training images produced several findings that surprised me more than they probably should have.
+The influence score distribution across 200 sampled training images produced several findings worth dwelling on.

-The top 50 bias-amplifying images (those with the highest positive influence scores) were not, predominantly, dark skin images.
-They were predominantly light skin images.
-66% of the top-50 amplifiers depicted light skin tones.
-The intuition for this makes sense in retrospect: if the model is being trained primarily on light skin data, the images that most strongly pull its decision boundary toward light skin feature representations are the ones most likely to increase its error rate on dark skin at the worst-case threshold.
-The bias is not introduced by the presence of dark skin images.
-It is amplified by the excess weight of light skin images in determining what the model considers "normal."
+The top 50 bias-amplifying images were not predominantly dark skin images.
+They were predominantly light skin images: 66% of the top-50 amplifiers depicted light skin tones.
+The intuition makes sense in retrospect.
+If the model is being trained primarily on light skin data, the images that most strongly pull its decision boundary toward light skin feature representations are the ones most likely to increase its error rate on dark skin at the worst-case threshold.
+Bias is not introduced by the presence of dark skin images.
+It is amplified by the excess weight of light skin images in determining what the model considers normal.

-The diagnosis split among the top-50 amplifiers was nearly even: 77 malignant vs. 75 benign.
-This was important because it ruled out the hypothesis that bias was driven by class imbalance within a skin tone group.
+The diagnosis split among the top-50 amplifiers was nearly even: 77 malignant versus 75 benign.
+This ruled out the hypothesis that bias was driven by class imbalance within a skin tone group.
 The dominant driver appeared to be skin tone, not diagnosis type.

-The most important finding was that removing the top-50 bias-amplifying images reduced WCUG by 15.6% (from 0.0682 to 0.0576, p=0.008) without retraining on any new data, without changing the model architecture, and without collecting additional images.
-This has a direct practical implication: for datasets where new diverse data is impossible or expensive to obtain, strategic data curation based on influence scores is a tractable intervention.
+Removing the top-50 bias-amplifying images reduced WCUG by 15.6% (from 0.0682 to 0.0576, p=0.008) without retraining on any new data, without changing the model architecture, and without collecting additional images.
+The practical implication is direct: for datasets where new diverse data is impossible or expensive to obtain, strategic data curation based on influence scores is a tractable intervention.

 DermEquity, as a framework, answers the question of how to evaluate and improve medical AI fairness.
 DermiScope asks what it would look like to deploy that framework in a real-world context where the data scarcity problem originated.